p16/nodeinstall/README.md

-# Install node without root privilegies
+# Installing node without root privilegies

 This script have been implemente followin the step in this article ["NODE.JS HOWTO: INSTALL NODE+NPM AS USER (NOT ROOT) UNDER UNIX OSES"](http://tnovelli.net/blog/blog.2011-08-27.node-npm-user-install.html).
 Kudos to Tom Novelli!